 Soliloquy subverts the traditional solo recital.
-It subverts the hierarchy of traditional concert music presentation by inviting 40 untrained participants to share a stage with a virtuoso musician and a professional contemporary dancer.
+It challenges the hierarchy of traditional concert music presentation by inviting 40 untrained participants to share a stage with a virtuoso musician and a professional contemporary dancer.

 At a time in history when we need urgently to reimagine our relationship to the past and to one another, Soliloquy emerges from listening.

 Soliloquy embeds a chorus of untrained participants in the performance of Georg Philipp Telemann’s Twelve Fantasias for Solo Flute.
 The participants meet and rehearse only on the afternoon of the show.
 Given simple directions, they become a living part of the music, creating a participatory music-dance ritual.

 Created by Genevieve Lacey (concept, recorder) with Gideon Obarzanek (director-choreographer), Stephanie Lake (dance, movement director), Niklas Pajanti (light), Bob Scott (sound), Harriet Oxley (costume), Michaela Coventry (producer), Martel Ollerenshaw (international producer), Soliloquy premiered 2018, and was selected by international juries to feature at the Australian Performing Arts Market and Classical Next 2020.
 The recording of Soliloquy (ABC Classics) was released in 2018 and shortlisted as a finalist for Best Classical Recording in the ARIA (Australian Recording Industry) Awards.
 Soliloquy is touring from January 2024.

 For a time in my adolescence, I was possessed by a recording of Frans Brüggen playing the first of Telemann’s Twelve Fantasias for Solo Flute.
 Something about the incantation of its opening was bewitching.
 I played it for my cousin’s funeral, the only thing I could think of to ease all that family pain.